durierem/file_structure/README.md

 ## About

-This gem was extracted from another project tests for which structures containing files, directories and symlinks had to be easily reacreated on the fly.
+This gem was extracted from another project tests for which structures containing files, directories and symlinks had to be easily recreated on the fly.

 Though it *is* useful in the context of testing, `file_structure` does not make